pierky/usres_monitor/README.rst

 |Build Status| |PYPI Version|

-This library is inspired by an issue opened by Thomas Mangin on the repository of [InvalidRoutesReporter](https://github.com/pierky/invalidroutesreporter): https://github.com/pierky/invalidroutesreporter/issues/1
+This library is inspired by an issue opened by Thomas Mangin on the repository of `InvalidRoutesReporter <https://github.com/pierky/invalidroutesreporter>`_: https://github.com/pierky/invalidroutesreporter/issues/1

 Given a set (or stream) of IP prefixes, this library calculates the unique smallest routable entries (SREs) covered by them.